 Types of Gas Fire Pits

-There are a number of different styles that qualify as gas fire pits.
+There are a number of different styles that qualify as an outdoor gas fire pit.
 Definitions can get a bit loose when it comes to defining fire pit styles.
 Here is a look at the different types we carry and a brief description of each category.

 - Chimeneas – A gas-burning version of a traditional chimenea.
 In this category, they are almost always manufactured from stamped steel and contain a circular or square burner to create a tall flame within the enclosure.
 Logs are the most common type of media.

 - Fire Bowls – The term "bowl" can be misleading since not all fire bowls are round.
 Instead, anything that is marketed as a bowl will have some sort of downward taper or a radius.
 They may be round, square, or rectangular, but some sort of taper or radius is always present.

 - Fire Tables – These are fire pits that have what we will call "significant" surface area to accommodate drinks or other items.
 To qualify as a fire table in our definition, the item must have a surface that is at a comfortable level for sitting or standing and be able to accommodate plates at a reasonable distance from the fire.
 Standing height tables are informally called "chat height" or "bar height" tables.
 The lower models are commonly called "dining height" tables.

 - Fire Urn – This is a product similar to a bowl, but features the classic urn (vase) shape that has a much narrower footprint.
 They tend to be taller than a fire pit and most fire tables.

 - Black fire urn fire pit